American-Arab Anti-Discrimination Committee: 21st century

 On May 31, 2013, then-Michigan state representative Rashida Tlaib accused ADC's Michigan director Imad Hamad of sexually harassing her in 1999.
 Tlaib decided to go public "to protect other young women from Hamad’s pattern of twisted behavior."
 After placing Hamad on leave, the ADC board of directors concluded four months later that there was no sufficient evidence against Hamad and reassigned him to a new position.
 Warren David, ADC President was subsequently placed on probation, and four female staff members resigned.

+Samer Khalaf, an attorney from New Jersey who was on the national board and executive committee of the ADC, and former interim legal director, became ADC national president in December 2013.

 National Association of Arab-Americans

 The National Association of Arab Americans (NAAA) was a political advocacy group for Americans of Arab heritage which existed between 1972 and 2002.
 It focused on lobbying the federal government on issues including the Arab–Israeli conflict.
 In a 2006 book, scholar Gregory Orfalea considered it one of the three most influential Arab-American advocacy organizations, along with the Association of Arab-American University Graduates (AAUG) and the ADC.

 At the peak of its influence in the 1970s, the NAAA had around 200,000 members.
 It was the first Arab-American organization to officially register as a lobby.
 Unlike earlier Arab-American advocacy groups like the AAUG, it was primarily made up of second- and third-generation Arab-Americans with fewer direct ties to Middle Eastern societies.